Susceptibility of Continual Learning Against Adversarial Attacks: Results and Discussion

-Figure \ref{fig:dgr_dil} depicts the class-wise vulnerability of the DGR \cite{dgr} against the FGSM \cite{fgsm} adversarial attacks under Domain-IL setting of continual learning.
-The class-wise vulnerability of the DGR against FGSM is presented in row 1, and the class-wise vulnerability of the DGR against PGD is showed in row 2.
-The first sub-figure in rows 1 and 2 shows the average performance of DGR under standard evaluation of continual learning.
-The degradation induced by untargeted adversarial attacks is depicted in the second sub-plots in rows 1 and 2.
-The following sub-plots indicate how targeted adversarial attacks have lowered the average performance.
-Headers of the sub-plots highlights the targeted labels.
-Moreover, x-axis of the plots represents the task number while y-axis represents the average accuracy over 10 runs.
-The average accuracy of the two tasks is represented by the horizontal bar.
+Figure \ref{fig:dgr_dil} illustrates the class-wise vulnerability of the Deep Generative Replay (DGR) model \cite{dgr} when subjected to Fast Gradient Sign Method (FGSM) adversarial attacks within the Domain-Incremental Learning (Domain-IL) paradigm.
+Specifically, the figure presents the DGR's class-wise vulnerability to FGSM attacks in row 1 and its susceptibility to Projected Gradient Descent (PGD) attacks in row 2.
+The first sub-figure showcases the DGR's average performance under standard evaluation conditions for continual learning in both rows.
+Subsequently, the second sub-plots in both rows depict the degradation in performance induced by untargeted adversarial attacks.
+Furthermore, the subsequent sub-plots in both rows demonstrate how targeted adversarial attacks have further diminished the DGR's average performance.
+The headers of these sub-plots provide information about the targeted labels.
+Notably, the x-axis of the plots corresponds to the task number, while the y-axis represents the average accuracy calculated over ten independent runs.
+The horizontal bar in the plots represents the average accuracy across the two tasks.